-Dr. Jerry Coovadia is a professor of HIV/AIDS Research at the Nelson Mandela School of Medicine at the University of Natal in Durban, South Africa.
-He chaired the 13th International AIDS Conference last July, the first time the conference was held in the continent hit hardest by the pandemic.
+Dr. Hoosen “Jerry” Coovadia is a professor of HIV/AIDS Research at the Nelson Mandela School of Medicine at the University of Natal in Durban, South Africa.
+He chaired the 13th International AIDS Conference last July, the first time the gathering was held in the continent hit hardest by the pandemic.
 Of the 36 million people around the world living with HIV, 23 million are in Africa.
-Already over 12 million children in the continent have lost one or both parents to the disease, and 11 million children in Africa carry the virus.
+Over 12 million children in the continent have lost one or both parents to the disease, and 11 million children in Africa have been infected.

 For the first time, we have seen some recognition of the particular issue now of HIV/AIDS which threatens not only the developing world, but if it reaches India and China, heaven knows, you won’t have too much of a world to save and no European or American society can exist untouched if there’s disorder and chaos on that level.